FreeTAKTeam/FreeTAKServer-Docker/README.md

 # FreeTAKServer-Docker
 The official Docker image for FreeTAKServer.

+This image is a bundled version of the FTS+UI and do not behave as a single service docker image, start with the recommended settings.
+Some need to be specified for the UI to work.

 Image Name:
 `freetakteam/freetakserver` We currently do not support the latest tag so you will need to use a specific release version.